futuremed-ru/covid/lungs-covid-19-classifier/README.md

 One patient can have multiple images in that part of the dataset.

 To get more images for "Other" class the following was done:
-* Randomly picked 450 images from chest X-ray pneumonia dataset in a ballanced manner.
+* Randomly picked 450 images from chest X-ray pneumonia dataset in a balanced way.
 Patient IDs were not taken into account while picking images for that part of the dataset.
-Totaly were picked:
+Totally were picked:
 150 images of 149 patients with no finding,
 150 images of 144 patients with viral pneumonia,
 150 images of 144 patients with bacterial pneumonia.
 * Randomly picked 450 images from NIH ChestXRay-14 dataset:
 30 images with every of 14 pathologies and another 30 images with "no finding" label.
 Images with one target pathology may contain other pathologies as well.
-So this part of the dataset is almost ballanced.
+So this part of the dataset is almost balanced.
 The images were picked in a way, that sub-dataset may contain only one image of a certain patient.
 In other words we had 450 unique patient images.

-Next, we combined all the data.
+Next, we joined all the data.
 And resulting dataset stats were following:

 | Label         | Images count | Patients count |
 | ------------- |-------------:| --------------:|